STAUNTON LEGACY TREE PROJECT

-As part of the Kick-off event for Earthtober, a truck full of non-recyclable plastic from home to create a pile on the courthouse steps to illustrate the problem of plastic pollution.
+As part of the kick-off event for Earthtober, attendees brought their non-recyclable plastic from home to create a pile on the courthouse steps to illustrate the problem of plastic pollution.
 Then the issue arose of what to do with all that plastic.
-Volunteer Leslie Chisnell suggested a whale be constructed and filled with the plastic waste to display the dangers of the contaminant to our planet Earth.
+The idea hatched that a life-sized whale sculpture be created and filled with the plastic waste to display the dangers of the contaminant to oceans and the planet.
 At that moment, the Whale movement began.
-Volunteer Melody Tennant reached out to VMI engineer professor Jay Sullivan, who graciously agreed to build a wire whale with the help of his first-year cadets.
-Their mission was to replicate the 15 foot juvenile whale that washed up on the shores of the Philippines with 88 pounds of plastic in its stomach.
-The Shenandoah Green whale made its first migration from VMI to Bessie Weller Elementary School in Staunton.
-The students there learned about the issues of plastic pollution throughout the Whale’s week there, as well as began filling the whale with plastic waste.
-Plans are in place for the Whale’s visit to other area elementary schools, as well as participating in the Christmas parades in Staunton and Waynesboro.
+VMI engineer professor Jay Sullivan agreed to build a whale with the help of his first-year cadets.
+They created a wire replica of the 15-foot juvenile whale that washed up on the shores of the Philippines with 88 pounds of plastic in its stomach.
+The whale sculpture made its first migration from VMI to Bessie Weller Elementary School in Staunton.
+The students there learned about the issues of plastic pollution throughout the Whale’s week there, and, as a visual lesson, deposited their plastic waste into the whale.
+The Whale has visited many other area schools, as well as participating in the Christmas parades in Staunton and Waynesboro.
 Financially supported by Earth Day Network.